api3dao/dapi-management/scripts/README.md

 }
 ```

-2. Run the script by specifying the Merkle tree's name as follows:
+### 2. Run the Script:

+- Execute the script for a specific Merkle tree:

 ```bash
 yarn sign [MerkleTreeName]